 An original master’s thesis is required for completion of the MS in Clinical Research degree.
 See University details about the master’s thesis requirements here.

 In addition to the written component, students are expected to give one oral presentation of their research.
 The presentation should occur at the conclusion of the research project and must be scheduled between the two thesis office deadlines (format review and final submission).
 If the oral presentation cannot be completed before the end of the intended graduation semester, the process must begin again in the next semester.
 If the thesis requirement is incomplete, the student’s name is removed from the “intent to graduate this semester” category.
 All Public Health Sciences faculty and students are encouraged to attend the oral thesis presentations.
-The presentation is not formally evaluated but should include visual aids, such as a PowerPoint presentation, and be 20 to 25 minutes in length.
+The presentation should include visual aids, such as a PowerPoint presentation, and be 20 to 25 minutes in length.
 Students should determine the scheduling of these presentations in cooperation with their thesis adviser.
 At least one member of the student’s thesis committee must be present for the oral presentation.

 Every thesis must be reviewed for format according to the thesis office schedule for the current semester.

 When a thesis is submitted to the Thesis Office, it must meet the formatting and deadline requirements set forth in the latest edition of the Thesis Guide.
 All master’s theses must be submitted electronically.
 For details on how to submit a Master’s Thesis, see The Graduate School’s website.

 You must also send your final thesis and supporting documents by email to the program administrator.